dd9jn/rfc4880bis/crypto-refresh.md

 - If the message is signed using v6 Signatures, one or more "SaltedHash" Armor Headers,

-- Exactly one empty line not included into the message digest,
+- An empty line (not included into the message digest),

 - The dash-escaped cleartext,

+- A line ending separating the cleartext and following armored signature (not included into the message digest),

 - The ASCII armored signature(s) including the `-----BEGIN PGP SIGNATURE-----` Armor Header and Armor Tail Lines.